edgeryders/dynalist_companion/README.md

        service apache2 reload

-9. Keeping the `notify.py` process running. **TODO**
+9. Set up automatic calls to `notify.py`.

-    For e-mail notifications to work, the `notify.py` has to keep runnin permanently.
-It will detect changes to the Dynalist file every 10 minutes, and send notifications out as required.
-You can use monit to keep the command `python3 notify.py` running.
-Also, it has to start automatically when the server reboots.
+    For e-mail notifications to work, the `notify.py` script has to be called by `cron`, for example every 20 minutes.
+On each run, it will detect changes to the Dynalist file and send notifications out as required.

 Your installation should now be functional.